inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/other-hazards.rst

 Earthquake
 ----------

 Indonesia’s location on the edges of the Pacific, Eurasian, and Australian tectonic plates makes it not only a site of numerous volcanoes but also frequent earthquakes.
-The hazard layer we are going to use for this example has been provided by Badan Geologi & AIFDR-AUSAID and describes the shaking or Modified Mercalli Intensity (MMI) Scale.
+The hazard layer we are going to use for this example has been provided by Badan Geologi & AIFDR-AusAID and describes the shaking or Modified Mercalli Intensity (MMI) Scale.

 This particular scenario is a modelled version of the 2009 Padang earthquake.